 Galactagogues are medications, herbs or foods which can provide a small to moderate increase in milk production.
 A galactagogue may be helpful if you are not producing enough milk.
 A good, deep latch and effective milk removal from the start usually ensures a full milk supply without any need for galactagogues.
 If there are latch or positioning issues, these should be addressed first.
 See Positioning and Latching.
-However if your baby is latching well and you are breastfeeding frequently, a galactagogue might be helpful.
-See Low Milk Production).
+However if your baby is not gaining well even though he is latching well and you are breastfeeding frequently, a galactagogue might be helpful.
+See Low Milk Production.
 If you are considering using a pharmaceutical or herbal galactagogue, consult with your healthcare professional.

 Foods considered to be Galactagogues